By Mark Hodson, Sunday Times Travel Writer and Editor of 101 Holidays

 Jane Anderson, editor of 101 Honeymoons, recommends the island of Mallorca.
 “There are lots of low cost flights from regional airports, provided you avoid the school holidays, and you could stay in one of i-escape’s choice of boutique hotels.
 Go for historic Palma for city charm or stay on or close to the coast.

-William Gray, co-editor of 101 Family Holidays suggests: “How about Gwel an Mor in North Cornwall.
+William Gray, former editor of 101 Family Holidays, suggests: “How about Gwel an Mor in North Cornwall.
 It offers luxury lodges with hot tubs, an onsite spa and an excellent restaurant, with lots of other good places to eat along the coast (Jamie Oliver’s Fifteen at Watergate Bay, plus St Ives, etc).
 There are unusual activities: you can do falconry and wildlife night walks at Gwel an Mor, and go coasteering, paddle boarding and kite surfing nearby.
 Short breaks in mid September cost from around £580 (for a lodge that sleeps four).
-You can fly with Flybe to Newquay.
 Find out more about why we recommend Gwel an Mor.

 “Overseas, I would recommend a Northern Lights holiday.
-September 2013 is a prime equinox month in what is forecast to be one of the best years for aurora displays in over a decade.
 A short break in Iceland to see the lights will cost around £600-700 per couple.
 I reckon you might just be able to do it if you fly Iceland Express from Stansted and stay in a reasonable hotel in Reykjavik (Hotel Cabin, perhaps).
 Nearby spa – well, you can’t beat the Blue Lagoon.
 Restaurants – plenty in the city and nearby.
 Unusual activities – how about driving up an active volcano in a super jeep.”
 Try Nordic Experience.